at-aaims/gears/README.md

 # or either use another terminal session manager
 $ tmux
 ... tmux creates a session ...
+... tmux default escape sequnce is ctrl+b / to detach you do a 'ctrl+b' then 'd' ...
 $ make andes-lab
 ...
 Requires manual PASSCODE input...
 ```